 The Raiders find themselves only two games behind the AFC West-leading Denver Broncos despite a 2-5 record.
 It's enough to give the Raiders optimism that anything can happen in the final nine games.

 "We don't put it out of our mind," coach Tom Cable said.
 "We talked about it (Monday).
-Why wouldn't you talk
+Why wouldn't you talk about it?
+It's anybody's deal right now."

 The Raiders squandered a chance to move within a game of the Broncos by losing to the Baltimore Ravens last Sunday.
 Even so, they didn't lose any ground on the San Diego Chargers and Kansas City Chiefs, who also lost.
 The Broncos had a bye.